aws/aws-sdk-js/doc-src/guide/node-configuring.md

 #### Credentials from Disk

-You can also load configuration and credentials from disk using `AWS.config.loadFromPath` by passing a file to a JSON document containing the configuration data.
+You can also load configuration and credentials from disk using `AWS.config.loadFromPath` by passing a path to a JSON document containing the configuration data.
+The path specified is relative to your process's current working directory.
 For example, if you had a file named 'config.json' with the contents:

 ```javascript